On the Predictive Power of Representation Dispersion in Language Models: Applications

 \subsection{Representation Dispersion for Model Selection}

 In practice, researchers and practitioners are often faced with choosing among numerous model variants—ranging from different instruction-tuned checkpoints to parameter-efficient adaptations or distilled models—while only having limited labeled data in the target domain.
 Exhaustively evaluating every checkpoint is typically prohibitively expensive, both in terms of computation and annotation resources.
-The tight link between representation dispersion and predictive accuracy established in \S\ref{sec:analysis} offers an attractive alternative: by simply measuring how broadly a model separates key tokens in its embedding space, one can obtain a geometric score that rapidly predicts downstream performance.
+The tight link between representation dispersion and predictive accuracy established in \S\ref{sec:analysis} offers an attractive alternative: by simply measuring how broadly a model separates key tokens in its embedding space, one can obtain a geometric score that rapidly screens checkpoints \emph{within a fixed model family and tokenizer}.

 \paragraph{Setup.}

 To operationalize this idea, we focus on task-relevant tokens that carry significant signal in the domain of interest, such as digits for mathematical reasoning, Python keywords for code generation, or legal terms for contract analysis.
 Let $\mathcal{T}\subset V$ denote a small set of such domain-specific tokens, and let $\overline{\mathcal{T}}$ denote a reference set of common, everyday language tokens.
 We use the model's original output token embeddings—that is, the rows of the output projection matrix—as provided after loading the model weights.
 This requires no forward passes or input data; all computations are performed directly on these pre-trained embeddings.
 We compute average pairwise distances—either cosine or Euclidean—among the embeddings of tokens within $\mathcal{T}$, within $\overline{\mathcal{T}}$, and between $\mathcal{T}$ and $\overline{\mathcal{T}}$.